jstromsoe/reach-docs/docs/quickstart.md

 Plug antenna cable into MCX socket on Reach.
 Place antenna on a ground plane.
 It could be a cut piece of metal > 100mm in diameter, roof of a car or metal roof of a building.
 There should be no obstacles near the antenna that could block the sky view higher than 30 degrees above horizon.

+<font color="red">Do not test the device indoors or near large buildings.
+RTK requires good satellite reception. </font>

 ### Connecting to Reach

 When Reach is powered for the first time it will create a Wi-Fi hotspot.
-Open a list of Wi-Fi networks on your smartphone, tablet or laptop and connect to a network named "reach-something".
+Open a list of Wi-Fi networks on your smartphone, tablet or laptop and connect to a network named "reach:part_of_mac_address".
+For example, **reach:66:ac**.
+The network password is "emlidreach".

-### Accessing Reach device in a network

-If you have a smartphone \ tablet \ laptop with Bonjour service running on it such as iPhone, Mac you can access Reach by using address "reach.local".
-If your OS is Android use an app called Fing to find IP addresses of Reach devices in the network.
-Note that Reach units will probably show up as "Murata manufacturing" devices in the app.

 ### Setting up Wi-Fi

 After connecting to the network hosted by reach, open a web browser on your smartphone, tablet or laptop and type either **http://reach.local:5000** or **http://192.168.42.1:5000** in the address bar.
 Choose your Wi-Fi network (e.g. a hotspot on your smartphone) "mywifinetwork" and enter a password.
 Hit submit and wait for a minute.
 Reach will disable its own hotspot and try to connect to your Wi-Fi network.

+***Repeat all previous steps for both Reach devices.***

+### Accessing Reach device in a network

+After connecting Reach devices to an existing Wi-Fi network, you will need to identify their IP's.
+For this you can use a smartphone app "Fing", "nmap" on Linux/OS X and Zenmap on Windows.
+Reach will show up as "Murata manufacturing" device in these apps.

+If your device supports Bonjour discovery, you can access Reach with "reach.local" address.
+However, with two devices on the network only one will respond to "reach.local".

 ### Working with ReachView app